 As pope, Callistus advanced certain causes.
 He favored free women being able to marry slaves.
 He favored ordination for men who had been married two or three times.
 He also maintained that the church could forgive all sins, even the sin of denying one’s faith.

-Some opposed the pope, a former slave, because his views clashed with their own rigorous views, but Callistus shared St. Paul’s conviction that status doesn’t determine who you are.
-All are equal before God.
-There is “neither Jew nor Greek, slave nor free person, neither male nor female.”
-(Galatians 3,28) And mercy is God’s gift to be experienced even now.
+Some opposed the former slave, because his views clashed with their own rigorous views, but Callistus shared St. Paul’s conviction: There is “neither Jew nor Greek, slave nor free person, neither male nor female.”
+(Galatians 3,28) Mercy is God’s gift to be experienced even now.

 Callistus’ remains were found by archeologists in 1960.
 He is counted as a Christian martyr, but the circumstances of his death remain uncertain.
-The historian Eamon Duffy sees him murdered by a mob angered by Christian expansion in the already crowded district of Trastevere.
-(Saints and Sinners: A History of the Popes, p 14) Christians were growing in numbers and the church was becoming a substantial property owner, caring for 1,500 widows and other in need by 251 AD.
+The historian Eamon Duffy says he was murdered by a mob angered by Christian expansion in the already crowded district of Trastevere.
+(Saints and Sinners: A History of the Popes, p 14) As Christians grew in number the church became a substantial property owner, caring for 1,500 widows and other in need by 251 AD.

 On August 2, 258, Pope Sixtus II and four deacons were martyred while celebrating the Eucharist in the catacombs of Callistus in Rome.
 Four days later, Lawrence the deacon was executed.
 Rome’s emperors, like Decius and Valerian, annoyed by Christian expansion and seeking their assets, began a series of persecutions that led to the church’s further growth.

 I’ve heard about Callistus and his “background” but I’m with him for his

 advocacy for “certain causes.”
 Sounds like mercy to me.

 Oh, that we remember more and more, who we are and whose we are!